rackerlabs/docs-cloud-dns/README.md

     o Cloud DNS Developer Guide
     o Cloud DNS Release Notes

-You should create your own branch to make changes to the files and then send a Pull Request to have your changes reviewed and merged into the master branch as appropriate.
+You should create your own branch to make changes to this project and then send a Pull Request to have your changes reviewed and merged into the master branch as appropriate.

 You can use any editor to work with the files.
 The files that are most likely to be of interest are: